 Try "Dabbling" in Investments – As a general principle, "dabbling" in anything related to investments is a bad idea.
 Unprepared day trading in stocks is a great example of people who simply fall for ads, dive in over their heads, and come out poorer (but hopefully wiser).
 Without sufficient research and planning, you may as well buy lottery tickets.

 Did any of the above give you flashbacks?
 If so, do your part to educate others and help them avoid the same mistakes.
 They may ignore your advice, but at least your conscience will be clear.
+Check out our follow-up article for seven more MoneyTips to ignore.

 Let the free MoneyTips Retirement Planner help you calculate when you can retire without jeopardizing your lifestyle.